greenvisionmedia/Documentation/src/scripting.md

 #### `basin`[#](#basin)

-Adds an ajax-enabled form to your site.
-Uses usebasin.com, read [their docs](https://usebasin.com/docs/) for an in-depth explanation.
+Adds an ajax-enabled, invisible captcha enabled form to your site.
+Uses the Basin JS code from usebasin.com, read [their docs](https://usebasin.com/docs/) for an in-depth explanation.

 ##### Usage

 Paste your Basin form endpoint into the "actions" field in Webflow element settings, and give the form component the `gv-basin` class.

-When submitted _successfully_, the form (that is, not the wrapper form component but the actual HTML form) will disappear.
-The div with the class `w-form-done` will appear.
-If the submit fails, the form will remain and the dib with the class `w-form-done` will appear.

-> You don't need to add these classes in webflow; this works out of the box with webflow's failure and success divs.

 ## Script writing strategy

+Some of the scripts in our github repositories are exactly what you would find hosted on a CDN, but some we've written ourselves.
+We try to keep these scripts uncomplicated and consistent.
+That means vanilla JS, simple directory structures, and only dev dependencies.

 ### Prettier